cydergoth/openwrt_vlan/README.md

 exercise I wanted to use the less friendly version.
 I also wanted to use a consistent router OS across my lan (more on this later).

-If you buy one, make sure it supports the AWS-NI instructions as they help accelerate some functions like VPNs.
+If you buy one, make sure it supports the AES-NI instructions as they help accelerate some functions like VPNs.

 Installing OpenWRT on this box is trivial, boot the box off a USB